FAQ – Frequently Asked Questions

 This means that Canadian Leagues now have the option to belong to a League System that is entirely managed by Canadians, for the sole benefit of Canadians.

-The CCS is a federally incorporated, non-profit Amateur Athletic Association with Directors who are elected from Member League Operators across Canada.
+The CCS is a federally incorporated, non-profit Amateur Athletic Association with Directors who are Member League Operators across Canada.

 Who is the American CueSports Alliance (ACS)?